HYPERTEGRITY-AG/OpenSim/README.md

                         'value' (the actual string).
 Note: Multiple string attributes can be defined by repeating -as.
   -ad name, --attribute-date name
-                        [Only NGSI!]
+                        [Only NGSI-V2!]
 Define a DateTime attribute used for the payload by 'name' (The name of the attribute, e.g.: dateObserved).
 Note: The current time is used as value.
                         Multiple DateTime attributes can be defined by repeating -ad.
   -al name,lat,long[,max-lat,max-long], --attribute-location name,lat,long[,max-lat,max-long]
-                        [Only NGSI!]
+                        [Only NGSI-V2!]
 Define a location attribute used for the payload by 'name' (The name of the attribute, e.g.: position), 'lat' (The value for latitude) and 'long' (The value for longitude).
 If 'max-lat' and 'max-long'